House of Minerals

 Closed on Mondays.

-The gallery is closed on Sundays and holidays.
+The gallery is closed on Sundays and public holidays.

 Open by arrangement for pre-announced groups.